-The name hashish (in short and far more easily pronounceable hash) is derived from the Arabic word حشيش, which pretty much means grass.
+The name hashish (hash for short) comes from the Arabic word حشيش, which means grass.

-From India, hash was introduced to the Arabian peninsula during the 10th century as written evidence suggests, and Europe followed somewhere at the beginning of the 18th century.
+From India, hash was introduced to the Arabian peninsula during the 10th century, and Europe followed suit somewhere at the beginning of the 18th century.

 They experimented with hash (and other opiates like opium), to evaluate the effects of these substances on creativity.

 Fast forward to the 20th century, Morocco became renowned for its hash quality.